RevealBi/sdk-samples-redshift/server/readme.md

-# Reveal SDK - Getting Started with HTML Clients
+# Reveal SDK - Getting Started with Reveal SDK Server Platforms

 This repository provides getting started samples connected to an **Amazon Redshift** database using the [Reveal SDK](https://www.revealbi.io/).